pycom/pycom-documentation/content/tutorials/expansionboards/sensing.md

 ## Sensor data to Pybytes
 Pybytes is an online IoT platform, where you can receive data from your sensors and visualize it over time.
-To forward generated sensor data to Pybytes, you'll first have to [provision your device](/pybytes/gettingstarted/) to Pybytes, and have it activated.
+To forward generated sensor data to Pybytes, you'll first have to [provision your device](/pybytes/gettingstarted/) to Pybytes, and have it activated on boot.
 Then, you can use the following example to send the light sensor data to Pybytes:

 ```python
 import time